-So you’re planning on converting your garage into another room as an addition to your house?
+So you’re planning on converting your garage into living space as an addition to your house?
 Many people are doing so as it’s not only a fun and exciting project, but can add a new splash of character to your home.
 Of course a project like this requires a good deal of preparation.
-Though we can’t turn you into the consummate handyman, we can help you be ready to take on the task by making sure you can weigh all of your garage air conditioner options.
+Though we can’t turn you into the consummate handyman, we can help you prepare to take on the task by making sure you can weigh all of your garage air conditioner options.

-Besides the furniture for the game room or man cave you might be building, you need to consider an air conditioner as one of your top priorities.
-Without it, your new room can be a lot less fun to be in during hot days and nights.
-There are a few options to consider when considering what kind of air conditioner is ideal for your converted garage.
+Besides the furniture for the game room or man cave you might be building, you need to consider an air conditioner as one of your highest priorities.
+Without it, your new room will be a lot less enjoyable to be in during hot days and nights.
+There are three options to think about when considering what kind of air conditioner is best for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
-This is only an option if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is only a job for someone with professional knowledge, so consult with an expert from Service Experts Heating & Air Conditioning to find out if this is a potential option for you.
+This will only work if the garage and the home are connected and have a nearby duct that can be connected to your garage.
+This is only a job for someone with the proper know-how, so consult with an expert from Service Experts Heating & Air Conditioning to find out if this is a viable option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner runs on its own condenser situated right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
 A mini-split system is also a special kind of packaged HVAC system, which allows you to get an air conditioning system that can handle your heating needs in the dead of winter as well.

 - Purchase a window air conditioner.
-If connecting an existing duct is not a possibility and the space isn’t very large, this could be a good solution.
-However, there are a few downsides to this choice.
+If connecting an existing duct is not a possibility and there isn’t that much space to cool, this could be a a great fit.
+However, there are some downsides to this choice.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not a built-in window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.

-If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
+If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
-Give the experts at Service Experts Heating & Air Conditioning a call at 289-273-2229 or schedule an appointment online today.
+Give the pros at Service Experts Heating & Air Conditioning a call at 289-273-2229 or schedule an appointment online today.